fe2s/xap-spark/docs/xap-spark.md

 ## Output Spark computation results to XAP ##

-Output operations allow `DStream`’s data to be pushed out external systems.
+Output operations allow `DStream`’s data to be pushed out to external systems.
 Please refer to [Spark documentation](https://spark.apache.org/docs/1.1.0/streaming-programming-guide.html#output-operations-on-dstreams) for details

 To minimize the cost of creating XAP connection for each `RDD`, we created a connection pool named `GigaSpaceFactory`.
 Here is an example how to output `RDD` to XAP.